Filters and sorting tools

-Analyze tab in our web admin tool allows you to uncover trends, compare time periods, and break down key metrics.
+Analyze tab in SCM allows you to uncover trends, compare time periods, and break down key metrics.

 Whether you want to export summaries, drill into daily data, or highlight changes, these tools help you explore performance from multiple angles.

-- Adjust reporting period: You can define the reporting period and adjust how detailed your data is (adjust time granularity)
+- Adjust reporting period: Define the reporting period and adjust time granularity.

 - Show as table: Turn charts into sortable tables, and compare metrics over time to better examine the details.